denisecase/spark-challenge/README.md

 ## Finalize

 1. Create a cloud repo named "spark-challenge".
-Do not add a README in the cloud.
+Do NOT add a README in the cloud.
-1. Create a git repo in your local folder.
+1. Create a git repo in your local spark-challenge folder.
 1. Add and commit all files locally.
 1. Push your code to your cloud repo.